Gunshot-Sound-Studios/osgl-graphics/docs/Sprites/rendering-with-sprites.md

 local txt = -- *load texture*
 local mySprite = Sprite.new(myWindow, txt)
 mySprite:Draw(myWindow)
+myWindow:Render() -- Don't forget to render!
 ```

-Sprites also have an X and Y, meaning you can change the position of the sprite on the screen.
+Sprites also have an X and Y positions, meaning you can change the position of the sprite on the screen.